-Flushing the exhaust system and intercooler (supercharged models) with fresh water is essential to neutralize corroding effects of salt or other chemical products present in water.
+Flushing the exhaust system with fresh water is essential to neutralize corroding effects of salt or other chemical products present in water.
 It will help to remove sand, salt, shells or other particles in water jackets and/or hoses.
 Flushing should be performed when the watercraft is not expected to be used further the same day or when the watercraft is stored for any extended time.